-The ACA is a complicated piece of legislation-and grandfathered plans do not need to make some of the changes until after 2014.
-What will the ACA mean for your children and their health coverage?
+The ACA is a complicated piece of legislation.
+What does the ACA mean for your children and their health coverage?
 If your family, you, or your child currently have no insurance due to being "uninsurable" or because of high costs due to pre-existing conditions, you will now be able to get affordable coverage, and rebates are available in some cases.
-Even if you already have a good insurance plan, you and your children may face some changes in coverage due to the ACA-good and bad.
+Even if you already have a good insurance plan, you and your children may face some changes in coverage due to the ACA, both good and bad.
 These changes may affect your or your young adult child's future life decisions, so it is good to be aware of changes or limits in coverage to existing plans.

 Changes or Limits in Existing and Grandfathered Plans

 What are "grandfathered" plans?
 They are the exception; they do not need to offer all of the same new benefits as other plans.
 These plans existed in March 2010 and have not changed in substantial ways.
 Grandfathered plans can be employer-based (HMO or PPO) or individual (IMO), and do not have to cover preventative care at no charge, protect your choice of doctors, offer coverage to adult children 19-26 who are eligible for their own workplace plan, or follow other new guidelines on rating and appeal.
 In addition, individual grandfathered plans are not required to eliminate yearly coverage limits or follow the new guidelines on pre-existing conditions.
 You can contact your current plan administrators to find out if your existing plan is grandfathered.
 If your plan is not required to follow, and does not follow new ACA directives that are important to your family, you can now shop around for a plan that is a better fit.